 The City of Hamilton is a staunch supporter of the Arts in Bermuda.
 When City Hall was built in the late 1950’s much of its space was dedicated to art galleries as well as a fully equipped performance theatre.
-Today, those spaces remain intact, each with its own mission to offer a sanctuary that celebrates a multitude of artistic expressions.
+Today, those spaces remain intact, each with its mission to offer a sanctuary that celebrates a multitude of artistic expressions.

 Earl Cameron Theatre

 The theatre in City Hall plays host to an array of artistic performances throughout the year, including dance recitals, pantomimes, plays, musicals, comedy shows, lectures and more.
-In 2009, the theatre was renamed to honor Earl Cameron, a son of the soil, who boasts an impressive list of acting credits stretching from stage to screen.
+In 2009, the theatre was renamed to honour Earl Cameron, a son of the soil, who boasts an impressive list of acting credits stretching from stage to screen.

 The theatre can seat up to 375 patrons and can be booked online by clicking on this link or directly through the offices of the City of Hamilton.
 Click here to view the rental agreement.

 Bermuda National Gallery